 For point sources, calculations to estimate emissions rely on the fact that sufficiently large point sources have a plume, a clear trail of highly elevated concentration around or downwind from the source as the air is moved by wind or mixed by turbulence.
 For point sources, the priority is on fast detection to enable timely response to leaks, accidents, and unexpected or unauthorized emissions.
 Although quantitative estimates of emissions rates are also important for point sources, there is greater emphasis on simply identifying and locating sources.
 Instruments with fine spatial resolution can detect plumes, if the increased concentration within the plume is large enough relative to the instrument's sensitivity.
 It is then possible to estimate the emissions rate even from just one satellite pass, using various methods that map the size and shape of the plume, or observe changes in concentration between nearby pixels.
-These methods are highly sensitive to wind, while others try to estimate wind from observed characteristics of the plume itself.
+These methods are highly sensitive to wind, which is a major source of uncertainty.
+Some methods need separate estimates or observations of wind, while others try to estimate wind from observed characteristics of the plume itself.